 Review by StephenYap3

 After the release of Mario Power Tennis on Game Cube, the Mario Tennis series went on an eight-year hiatus that resulted in a change of gameplay that strayed away from the skill-based Tennis gameplay that made the N64 and Game Cube entries amazing.
 Starting off with Mario Tennis Open on Nintendo 3DS, the introduction of Chance Shots got much in the way in that most of the focus was more on chasing after their spots than the ball itself, not to mention that the randomness of the appearance of Chance Shots and their traits made matches too gimmicky for its own good.
-The problems continued on through Mario Tennis: Ultra Smash and the Tennis mode of Mario Sports Superstars on the Wii U and 3DS respectively, with more and more content and charm removed that made them comparable to a bargain toy you'd see in your local grocery store (okay, maybe this is pushing it, but you get the idea, right?).
-It was a daunting time to be a Mario Tennis fan and the hopes of the series returning to its finest had seemingly became an echo of reality...at least back then, it seemed that way.
+The problems continued on through Mario Tennis: Ultra Smash and the Tennis mode of Mario Sports Superstars on the Wii U and 3DS respectively, with more and more content and charm removed that made them comparable to a bargain toy you'd see in your local grocery store (...okay, maybe that is pushing it, but you get the idea, right?).
+It was a daunting time to be a Mario Tennis fan and the hopes of the series returning to its finest had seemingly became a dream that would seemingly never come true...at least back then, it seemed that way.

-Though the core Tennis gameplay remains the same as was the case for the previous entries, Aces puts a spin on it with a unique idea that is somewhat similar to the Power Shots system from Power Tennis: Zone Shots, Zone Speed, Trick Shots, and Special Shots.
+In the gameplay department, Aces still incorporates what makes Mario Tennis what it is and though the core Tennis gameplay remains the same, the latest entry puts a spin on it with a unique idea that bears a somewhat similar resemblance to the Power Shots system from Power Tennis: Zone Shots, Zone Speed, Trick Shots, and Special Shots.
 No longer will you be ill-equipped to deal with the Chance Shots system that comprises of chasing after randomly-appearing spots to use shots in the most gimmicky of ways; instead, the new gimmick of Aces focuses more on pure skill and wits than pure luck.
 For the most part, it works favorably and was the kind of skill I was looking for in the previous two Mario Tennis entries.

 Zone Shots let the character lash out a faster and powerful shot that would put a dent on the opponent's racket, with a Special Shot effectively destroying the opponent's racket altogether, costing the opponent a racket.
 The player who loses all rackets will automatically lose the match, regardless of how close the losing player is to victory.
 This adds a new layer of strategy to the Tennis gameplay in that it urges you to decide whether to win the old fashioned way or breaking your opponent's rackets.
 To counter this, the player can use Zone Speed to slow time around them to help get to the ball faster and if timed correctly, the player can smack the ball back at the opponent without denting his/her own racket from the opponent's powered up shots.
 In addition, the new Trick Shots can be used to get to a ball beyond the player's reach, making for a good replacement to the Defensive Shots from Power Tennis.
 Though these new mechanics do make for an intriguing take on the tried Tennis gameplay, each of them require energy from the Energy Gauge for the character, another new addition to the game that is simply charged up through keeping up a rally.
 Combining all of this together made for a truly fresh change of pace for Mario Tennis, the type of change of pace the series needed after the fairly luck-based formula the Chance Shots were.